The Innocence of Lizette: Plot

-As described in film magazines, Lizette (Minter), is a young girl who is left without money or family when her grandfather dies.
+As described in film magazines, Lizette, is a young girl who is left without money or family when her grandfather dies.
 She is taken in by her grandfather's old landlady, Granny Page, whose nephew Paul runs a news-stand where Lizette sometimes helps out.

 While working at the news-stand, Lizette catches the attention of two men; Dan Nye, a handsome but dishonest young man, and Henry Faure, an elderly man still mourning the loss of his wife and daughter.
 Faure adopts Lizette as she reminds him of his lost daughter, and Lizette goes to live with him in his mansion.

 One day Faure is called away on business, and Lizette takes the opportunity to visit Granny Page and Paul for a while.
 On her return to Faure's mansion, she finds a baby on the doorstep, abandoned by its mother who could not afford to keep it.
 Being very innocent, Lizette believes that babies are gifts sent from Heaven by God, and thus, when Faure's housekeeper and butler enquire as to where she found the baby, Lizette earnestly insists that it is her own.

 When Faure returns, he is shocked, and angrily demands to know the identity of the father.
 Lizette does not understand the implications of the question, but she supposes that babies must have fathers as well as mothers, and so names the first man that comes into her head: Dan Nye.
 Faure storms into Nye's office and demands that he marry Lizette.
 Nye is initially puzzled, but soon seizes the opportunity to demand a significant payment from Faure if he is to wed.

 When Faure returns to his mansion with Nye, Lizette refuses to marry him, and runs away with the baby.
 At the same time, the baby's real mother arrives, seeking her child, along with Paul, who is furious with Nye for what he believes he has done to Lizette.
 When Lizette is compelled to return by a policeman, all is revealed; Nye is thrown out of the house and mother and baby are reunited.